datawire/ambassador-docs/docs/emissary/pre-release/topics/running/listener.md

 # The `Listener` CRD

 The `Listener` CRD defines where, and how, $productName$ should listen for requests from the network, and which `Host` definitions should be used to process those requests.
-For further examples of how to use `Listener`, see [Configuring $productName$ to Communicate](../../../howtos/configure-communications).
+For further examples of how to use `Listener`, see [Configuring $productName$ Communications](../../../howtos/configure-communications).

 **Note that `Listener`s are never created by $productName$, and must be defined by the user.** If you do not define any `Listener`s, $productName$ will not listen anywhere for connections, and therefore won't do